Fantomas42/django-blog-zinnia/.github/CONTRIBUTING.md

 ![translation status](http://www.transifex.net/projects/p/django-blog-zinnia/resource/djangopo/chart/image_png)

-The translations hosted on Transifex.net will be pulled periodically in the repository, but if you are in a hurry, (send me a message)[message].
+The translations hosted on Transifex.net will be pulled periodically in the repository, but if you are in a hurry, [send me a message](https://github.com/Fantomas42).

 If you’ve found that a particular piece of text cannot be translated in your language, because it lacks a plural form, or requires to be split in